The chairman of Tesco said Britain's biggest supermarket chain will consider taking lads' mags off its shelves,

 Vice magazine recreated the means of suicide of seven female literary icons in a fashion spread called Last Words.
-But

 Vice said in a statement to the NY Observer:

 Last Words is a fashion spread featuring models re-enacting the suicides of female authors who tragically ended their own lives.
-It is part of our 2013 Fiction Issue, one that is entirely dedicated to female writers, photographers, illustrators,
+It is part of our 2013 Fiction Issue, one that is entirely dedicated to female writers, photographers,

-painters, and other contributors.
+illustrators, painters, and other contributors.

 The fashion spreads in VICE magazine are always unconventional and approached with an art editorial point-of-view rather than a typical fashion photo-editorial one.
-Our main goal is to create artful images, with the fashion message following, rather than
+Our main goal is to create artful images, with the fashion message following,

 Last Words was created in this tradition and focused on the demise of a set of writers whose lives we very much wish weren't cut tragically short, especially at their own hands.
-We will no longer display Last Words on our website and
+We will no longer display Last Words on our website

-apologize to anyone who was hurt or offended.
+and apologize to anyone who was hurt or offended.

 Today is BBC Radio 4's flagship morning national news and current affairs programme, and it includes various guest interviews.